lvllvl/leetCodeSolution/README.md

 </p>

 ### <ins>Goal:</ins>
 We are given the following parameters, board and target.
 Our board variable will always remain the same, while target will be any series of lowercase letters.

 ```
 board = [ 'abcde', 'fghij', 'klmno', 'pqrst', 'uvwxy', 'z' ]
 target = 'leet'
 ```
 Target acts as a reference for the letters we must find on the alphabet board.
-The starting point is always 'a' on your board.
+The initial starting point is always 'a'.
 Our goal is to find every letter from target on the board.

-As we find each letter we must record the directions we take along the way, e.g., Down, Down, Left, Right, etc.
+As we find each letter we'll record the directions we take along the way, e.g., Down, Down, Left, Right, etc. That will be the final answer we return in string format.

 <ins>Example 1:</ins>
 Here's an example of what inputs and outputs are expected from us.